 • Elimination from 4 am to 12 pm

 The liver is the primary organ responsible for detoxifying toxins in the body.
-The liver is also a primary organ involved in digestion with the job of having to produce bile for the digestion of fats.
+The liver is also a primary organ involved in digestion, with the job of having to produce bile for the digestion of fats.

-So often a fatty liver that is overloaded with stored fat is underlying an inability to lose weight and the best foods to cleanse the liver are fruits and vegetables.
+So often, a fatty liver that contains too much stored fat is underlying an inability to lose weight, and the best foods to cleanse the liver are fruits and vegetables.
 While healthy fats are great for feeling satiated and long-lasting energy, they don’t clean the liver with all the antioxidants, phytonutrients, and micronutrients that are found in pigmented fruits and vegetables.

-The purpose of eating your last meal of the day early is to allow time for the digestion of that meal to take place so that by the time 8 pm rolls around the body is ready to enter into the assimilation cycle.
-If a late dinner is eaten the assimilation cycle is delayed and is forced back into the digestion cycle.
+The purpose of eating an early dinner is to allow time for the digestion of that meal to take place so that by the time 8 pm rolls around, the body is ready to enter into the assimilation cycle.
+If a late dinner is eaten, the assimilation cycle is delayed and is forced back into the digestion cycle.

 Eating an earlier dinner allows for a longer period of fasting throughout the night.
-Practicing extended periods of intermittent fasting is one of the quickest and effective ways to lose weight.
+Practicing extended periods of intermittent fasting is one of the quickest and most effective ways to lose weight.

 Eat fruit all on its own

-DO NOT OVEREAT – Eat until you are 80 percent full
+DO NOT OVEREAT – Eat until you are 80 percent full.

 Listening to your body and when you are full is crucial for weight loss and optimal digestion.
 The body needs to be nourished with nutrient-dense whole foods, but overeating any food burdens the digestive system.
 The extra calories from overeating are unnecessary.
 Eating until you are 80 percent full and not overeating is a powerful weight loss tip.